speeduino/wiki.js/configuration/Spark_Settings.md

 ### Rotary modes
 ![rotary_settings.png](/img/ignition/rotary_settings.png){.align-center width=450}

-Speeduino currently only supports the ignition configuration used on FC RX7 engines.
-Support for FD and RX8 ignition setups is in development.
+Speeduino supports the ignition configurations found on FC/FD RX7 and RX8 engines and this option becomes avaialble when the Rotary ignition mode is selected above.
 The leading / trailing split angle can be set as a function of the current engine load.

 - **FC** - Outputs are configured for the Leading/Trailing setup that was used on FC RX7s.
 Wiring is:
   - **IGN1** - Leading (wasted) sparks